Burger King Employees Throw 80th Birthday Party for Loyal Luzerne County Customer

 Good food, good times, and good friends for his birthday, Harold was surrounded by it all and you could not wipe the smile off his face.

-“He happened to be sitting here, I walked in to place an order.
-The next thing we know, we start chatting and got to be friends,” said Nick Indelicato.
+"He happened to be sitting here.
+I walked in to place an order.
+The next thing we know, we start chatting and got to be friends," said Nick Indelicato.

 That was over a decade ago.
 Now, whenever Nick and Harold run into each other, they share a meal together.
 Nick was on hand for Harold's special birthday party.